Amr ibn Kulthum: Taghlibs

 After that the king sent for Amr Ibn Kulthum asking him to visit along with his mother Layla.
 Ibn Kulthum accepted the king's invitation and visited him with his companions and his mother.
 After they arrived and while Layla was sitting, the mother of the king (the aunt of Imru' al-Qais) Hind asked her to pass the plate, to which Layla replied, "let the one in need go to her need" and when Hind insisted, Layla shouted saying: "What a humiliation!"

 Her son heard her and was so deeply stirred by the insult that he took his sword and decapitated the king of al-Hirah and killed his guards then left.
 This exploit may be a legend of the Umayyad era.

 Ode

 In his ode, the first eight verses are a wine song which perhaps were added later but suit the poem very well.
 The next thematic section narrates his lady's departure on her litter (a chair placed on camel's back that veiled women from strangers, dust and sun), and the joy of the sword-fight.
 Finally he deals with several types of grief - camels over their young, mothers for sons, the departure of lovers and the grief brought by fate.
 At this point in the ode he covers the philosophy of the uncertainty of life and fate.
 Next, he addresses the grandfather of the victim - Amr b.
 Hind - and discusses Arab ideals and defends his mother again.
 He lauds his ancestors as well.

 The following is the opening section of his ode:

-His Works
+Works

 He has only four poems that have survived: